Huy-DNA/MPiSC/report/chapters/distributed-queues/index.typ

 == dLTQueue - Straightforward LTQueue adapted for distributed environment <dLTQueue>

 This algorithm presents our most straightforward effort to port LTQueue @ltqueue to distributed context.
 The main challenge is that LTQueue uses LL/SC as the universal atomic instruction and also an ABA solution, but LL/SC is not available in distributed programming environments.
 We have to replace any usage of LL/SC in the original LTQueue algorithm.
-Compare-and-swap is unavoidable in distributed MPSC queues, so we use the well-known monotonic timestamp scheme to guard against ABA problem.
+We use compare-and-swap and the well-known monotonic timestamp scheme to guard against ABA problem.

 === Overview